 When I was approached to write a blog post about inspiration, I sat down, opened up a fresh, new document and was… totally uninspired.
 I’m an art director, not a writer.
 So I blame my writer’s block on not being a writer in the first place.
-But as I thought about the
+But as I thought about the subject of inspiration

 a little more, I realized it’s not always something that sparks and manifests at convenient times (or even daylight hours).
 Sometimes you have to hunt for it.

 But this blog post wasn’t going to write itself.
 So I took a look back at the last year to identify my learning experiences and key moments of finding inspiration.
 Here are three highlights:

 1. Social media is a great place for inspiration.

 I’ve always been late to the party when it comes to social trends––Instagram is a pretty new thing for me.
 But with suggestions, support and encouragement from my coworkers, I’ve learned that social is a great place to turn to when I have the itch to create.
 My Insta-feed is full of hand-lettering artists, painters, printmakers, photographers and other creators.
 Seeing the awesome things that people do has encouraged me to try all kinds of new mediums.
 And while not every one of these endeavors has been a success, just experimenting in different crafts and design approaches is enough to reinvigorate my creativity.